dmonachello/robot-diagnostic-poc2/README.md

+Warning!!!
+This is nowhere near a finished project.
+I hope someday it will be!
+DRM 12/13/25

 ## Overview

 This project provides a standalone diagnostic robot program for FIRST Robotics Competition (FRC) robots, focused on hardware and wiring validation.